DimaRU/TridentCockpit/macOS.md

 * Buy an iPad to speed up iPad version testing.

 With Patreon, you can send me a small monthly amount of money, or make a one-time donation by canceling the monthly subscription after the first payment.

-## Installation

-To install `Trident Cockpit` on macOS, download the release from the [releases page](https://github.com/DimaRU/TridentCockpit/releases).
-These are all signed and notarized to run out of the box on macOS 10.14+.

 ## Keyboard Shortcuts